SpectralSequences/latex/README.md

 - \IfInBoundsTF, \IfOutOfBoundsTF
 - \Do, \DoUntilOutOfBounds, \DoUntilOutOfBoundsThenNMore
 - Defaults for \structline: a single missing coordinate is replaced with \lastclass, if both are missing, same as \structline(\lastclass1)(\lastclass)
+- Ticks are now placed at values congruent to tick offset mod tick step, tick offset defaults to 0

 ### Fixed:
 - The \tagclass command was broken.
 Now it works.